alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## 07/xx/22 -  Eric Smith -     Version 4.0.6
 **Updates:**
 -   Enabled the new Virtual Rendering attributes to ensure smooth scrolling (New in Summer '22)
+-   Added support for Enhanced Domain when running in a Sandbox or in the Flow Builder

 **Bug Fixes:**
 -   Fixed the ability to edit date values when the column is using Type Attributes